 The presentation and functional currency of the Company and its subsidiaries is the Canadian dollar except Phytalytics LLC which has a US dollar functional currency.
-All amounts in these consolidated financial statements are expressed in Canadian dollars, unless otherwise indicated.
+All amounts in these unaudited condensed consolidated interim financial statements are expressed in Canadian dollars, unless otherwise indicated.